Saiga1105/Scan-to-BIM-CVPR-2024/README.md

 Second, we will perform the reconstruction step.
 Per convention, walls and columns will be modeled between reference levels, and as such, the first reconstructed ele

 -  T5.
-Reference Levels: For the reference levels, we consider the architectural levels since we are modeling the visible construction elements in the architectural domain.
+[IfcBuildingStory](https://standards.buildingsmart.org/IFC/RELEASE/IFC2x3/TC1/HTML/ifcproductextension/lexical/ifcbuildingstorey.htm): For the reference levels, we consider the architectural levels (Finish Floor Level or FFL) since we are modeling the visible construction elements in the architectural domain.
+    - IfcLocalPlacement (m): center point of the IfcBuildingElement
+    - FootPrint (m): 2D lineset or parametric 2D orientedBoundingBox (c_x,c_y,c_z,R_z,s_u,s_v,s_w)
+    - Elevation (m): c_z

 -  T6.
 [IfcWallStandardCase](https://standards.buildingsmart.org/IFC/RELEASE/IFC2x3/TC1/HTML/ifcsharedbldgelements/lexical/ifcwallstandardcase.htm): IfcBuildingElement with the following parameters.
 Only straight walls are reconstructed in this repo
     - IfcLocalPlacement (m): the two control points at both ends of the wall axis.
 Note that the wall axis is at the center of the wall.